-2017 is an exciting year for the Fairhope Arts and Crafts Committee as it represents the first year of the newly formed Arts and Crafts Festival Foundation.
+2018 is a very exciting year for the Fairhope Arts and Crafts Committee as it represents the second year of the newly formed Fairhope Arts and Crafts Festival Foundation.
 This gives the Foundation the opportunity and means to give back to the Fairhope by supporting the arts in the community.

 According to records and newspapers, the Arts and Crafts Festival originally started as a tour, planned to coordinate with the Mobile Jaycees’ Azalea Trail and Mobile Mardi Gras celebrations, with the idea that visitors attending these major events in Mobile would be attracted across the bay, thus allowing visitors and local residents a chance to see some of the many talents of Eastern Shore residents.

 The first Arts & Crafts tour took place February 22 to February 28, 1953.
 All exhibits were inside store windows and consisted of a wide variety of interests.
 The tour schedule included entertainment and craft demonstrations and lasted for an entire week.
 Although some artists did sell items, the majority of the “tour” consisted of exhibits for viewing only.